icstracker/icstracker/table_2_exp/README.md

 #### Reverse Flow:
 An attacker executed a malicious command that deactivated the check valve, which is designed to allow water flow in only one direction.
 This caused water to flow in reverse when air pressure changed due to the deactivation of a pump.
 This type of attack compromises the integrity of the system's flow control mechanisms.
 Such vulnerabilities cannot be detected using program semantics, which do not encompass the dynamic and physical state changes induced by malicious commands.
 There is no effective tool available to identify these types of attacks.

+In all these scenarios, the attacks exploit specific vulnerabilities to alter the normal operation of control systems.
+The complexity and specificity of these exploits make them undetectable using program semantics, and the lack of effective tools to identify these attacks underscores the need for advanced security measures and monitoring systems.